-1 2 3 4 5 Country and type of Identity information tion required to be held by !
-Special rules / Notes partnership (if necessary) Governmental Authority Partnership / partners Service provider or other person - United Arab Emirates (DIFC) Partnership limited by shares Yes United Kingdom General partnership Yes No See footnote 1.
-Partnerships that carry on business in the UK are required to file a Partnership Tax Statement.
-The statement requires that the names and addresses of partners be disclosed.
-United Kingdom Limited partnership Yes Yes A limited partnership or limited liability partnership which carries on business in the UK must also submi a tax return which includes information on the partners' United Kingdom Limited liability partnership Yes Yes - identities.
-United States No A partnership/LLC must produce a list of members to any other member on reasonable demand.
-Anti-money laundering due diligence requirements apply.
-United States Virgin Islands General partnerships Yes Yes No information.
+1 2 3 4 5 Country and Identity informa tion required to be held by Special rules / Notes type of partnership (if necessary) Governmental Authority Partnership / partners Service provider or other person United States Virgin Islands General partnerships Yes Yes No information.
 For tax purposes.
 In the case of any partnership that does business in the USVI, a business license is required to be obtained.
-The application for such a license generally requires disclosure of the principles of the business and/or the persons responsible for the business operations in the USVI United States Virgin Islands Limited partnerships Yes, the general partners.
+The application for such a license generally requires disclosure of the principles of the business and/or the persons responsible for the business operations in the USVI.
+United States Virgin Islands Limited partnerships Yes, the general partners.
 Yes No Information on all partners is required for tax purposes.
 In the case of any partnership that does business in the USVI, a business license is required to be obtained.
 The application for such a license generally requires disclosure of the principles of the business and/or the persons responsible for the business operations in the USVI.
 Uruguay General partnerships Yes Yes Service providers covered by anti- money laundering rules should hold ownership information where they Uruguay Limited partnerships Yes Yes engage in relevant business contacts with the partnership.
 Except where shares of limited partners are issued to bearer.

-1 2 3 4 5 Country and Identity informa tion required to be held by : Special rules / Notes type of partnership (if necessary) Governmental Authority Partnership / partners Service provider or other person Uruguay Partnerships limited by shares Yes Yes Information regarding ownership of bearer shares is entered in the register of attendance at partnership meetings.
-Vanuatu General partnerships No No Anti-money laundering know your customer requirements apply to financial institutions where a person conducts a transaction through the Vanuatu Limited partnerships Yes Yes institution with the partnership and the amount of the transaction exceeds VT 1 million.
+Uruguay Partnerships limited by shares Yes Yes - Information regarding ownership of bearer shares is entered in the register of attendance at partnership meetings.
+Vanuatu General partnerships No No Anti-money laundering know your customer requirements apply to financial institutions where a person conducts a transaction through the institution with the partnership and Vanuatu Limited partnerships Yes Yes the amount of the transaction exceeds VT 1 million.

-1 Laws that EU Member States have put in place to give effect to the Second Money Laundering Directive (2001/97/EC) provide a mechanism to identify partners of partnerships.
+Laws that EU Member States have put in place to give effect to the Second Money Laundering Directive (2001/97/EC) provide a mechanism to identify partners of partnerships.
 The Directive extends the customer identification, recordkeeping and reporting of suspicious transaction requirements which previously applied to credit and financial institutions to a range of professions including auditors, external accountants and tax advisers in the exercise of their professional activities as well as notaries and other independent legal advisers where they assist in the planning or execution of transactions for their clients, concerning among other things the creation, management or operation of trusts, companies or other similar structures.
-Pursuant to the Third Money Laundering Directive (2005/60/EC), which must be implemented in EU Member States by 15 December 2007, the range of persons covered by customer identification, record keeping and reporting requirements is further extended to include, among others, trust and company service providers.
+Pursuant to the Third Money Laundering Directive (2005/60/EC), which EU Member States were required to implement by 15 December 2007, the range of persons covered by customer identification, record keeping and reporting requirements is further extended to include, among others, trust and company service providers.
 Moreover, customer due diligence requirements are expressly extended to beneficial owners, i.e. the natural persons who ultimately own or control the customer or on whose behalf a transaction or activity is being conducted.